pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/attributes.md

 ## Subject URI Subpacket

 We define a Subject URI Subpacket that identifies the resource being claimed.
-It performs a similar function to the User ID subpacket, in a machine-readable form.
+It performs a similar function to the User ID packet, in a machine-readable form.
-The Subject URI MUST contain a valid URL-encoded URI, i.e an email address is represented as "mailto:user@example.com".
+The Subject URI MUST contain a valid URL-encoded URI, e.g. an email address is represented as "mailto:user@example.com".
-It MUST NOT contain human-readable commentary.
+It MUST NOT contain human-readable comments or "real names".

-A generating implementation MAY add both a User ID and a User Attribute containing a Subject URI to a certificate.
+A certificate MAY include both a User ID containing an email address, and a User Attribute with a Subject URI subpacket representing the same email address.
 If a receiving implementation supports the Subject URI subpacket, it SHOULD be used in preference to the User ID packet.

-An implementation that wishes to certify an RFC822-ish User ID, but only wishes to certify the machine-readable email address (and not the real name or comment fields) MAY instead sign over a User Attribute with a Subject URI subpacket containing the mailto: URI of the email address.
+If an implementation intends to certify the email address component of an RFC822-ish User ID, but not the real name or comment components, it SHOULD instead certify a User Attribute with a Subject URI subpacket containing the `mailto:` URI of the email address.
+If no such User Attribute packet exists, the certifying application MAY create one -- if so, it is RECOMMENDED to notify the keyholder so that they can self-certify the same User Attribute packet.

 # User Attribute Packet Grammar